amirunpri2018/mcv-m6-2019-team1/README.md

 This week goal was to evaluate the contribution of Optical Flow in video stabilization and tracking. comparing different method to obtain the motion field.

+### Week 5
+In this final week the goal was to solve the multi camera multi tracking problem.
+We implement three methods and report the metrics for the best of them.
+You can also find a report of this week under the folder `report`.
 ## Code

 The code is structured in the following way: